-Most of the pharmacy schools in the Northwest U.S. reported that a significant number of their students admitted in 2011 had completed three years of coursework or received a bachelor's degree.
-In contrast, the Skaggs School of Pharmacy at the University of Montana reported that in 2011, 72% of their students had no prior degree.
-Successful applicant profiles at most of the institutions are available on their web sites.
-The profile for the University of Montana can be found at their website.
+Most of the pharmacy schools in the Northwest U.S. reported that a significant number of their students admitted in 2015 had completed three years of coursework or received a bachelor's degree.
+Some pharmacy schools actually require prior completion of a bachelor’s degree.
+In contrast, the Skaggs School of Pharmacy at the University of Montana reported that 70% of their admitted students had no prior degree.

-Those Carroll students who complete the pre-pharmacy requirements in two or three years typically transfer to a college of pharmacy and do not have to fulfill actual requirements for an academic major at Carroll.
 Academic performance in the required courses is important, and students should have a minimum GPA of 3.4 to have a good likelihood of admission.
-In 2011 the incoming students at UM had an average GPA of 3.55 in the required courses.
+In 2015, the incoming students at UM had an average GPA of 3.37 in the required prerequisite courses.

 It is always a good idea to observe and visit with members of the professional community.
 Some schools require observing, volunteering or paid work in a practicing pharmacy or health care facility.
 UM requires 60 hours of such exposure.
 There are several pharmacies in the Helena area that are happy to host Carroll students as observers.
 Students may also observe in a hometown pharmacy during the summer.
 The following attributes of an experience are important: